juliannetzer/WiSe2425_Worldbuilding_khb/session1.md

 # <a name="3dassets"></a>Working with imported 3D Assets
 ![](images/assets.jpeg)

-Most of the times the 3D-Assets are not generated outside of Unity and then imported into the project.
+Most of the times the 3D-Assets are generated outside of Unity and then imported into the project.

 To import Assets into your project, just drag and drop them into the "project"/Assets-window